siran/writing/posts/_drafts/A Deterministic Demystification of the Which-Way Quantum Double-Slit Experiment.md

 A detector is not an abstract observer.
 It is a physical device.

 By definition, a detector:

-- is a circuit with at least two metastable macroscopic states ("triggered" and "not triggered"),
+- is a circuit with at least two metastable macroscopic states (“triggered” and “not triggered”),
-- must contain an energetic barrier separating those states (to avoid continuous firing),
+- must contain an energetic barrier separating those states, in order to avoid continuous firing,
-- and thus, requires an energy transfer to cross that barrier and register a detection event.
+- and therefore requires an energy transfer to cross that barrier and register a detection event.

-Consequently, the presence of a detector near a slit necessarily introduces a localized interaction between the electron/photon/"quantum entity" and the detector's activation circuit, independent of whether a macroscopic click ultimately occurs.
-In a way, a detector looks to the electron like a barrier that takes energetic effort to overcome; this is independent of the detector firing.
-And so, a detectorless slit looks energetically costless.
+Consequently, the presence of a detector near a slit necessarily introduces a deterministic interaction between the electron and the detector’s circuit, independent of whether a macroscopic click ultimately occurs.

+From the electron’s perspective, a detector constitutes an energetic influence that must be overcome.
+A detectorless slit, by contrast, is energetically costless.

-In this picture, then, the electron wave deterministically traverses both slits, and each slit leaves its own energetic fingerprint in the phase of the electron, as seen in its phase -- a rotation.
+In this picture, the electron wave deterministically traverses both slits, and each slit imprints its own energetic signature on the electron through a phase shift determined by the interaction.

 ### Scope and Modeling Assumptions